Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some of the above escaped in a stolen lifeboat in Oct.-1940, they were:

 Rolf Kringstad, Ole Andreas Nøland, Racin Andersen, Raymond O. Olsen and Sverre Leander Stiansen.
 Rolf Kringstad was the oldest at age 19.
 They reached Bathurst in 40 hours by sailing and rowing, and were invited to lunch at the governor's, who was really impressed.
-A few days later they were able to let the others on Lidvard know that they were ok, and though they were happy for them, many were upset that they had left without saying so, as the boat would have had room for more.
+A few days later they were able to let the others on Lidvard know that they were ok, and though the latter were happy for them, many were upset that they had left without saying so, as the boat would have had room for more.

 Others escaped to Bathurst in a lifeboat on March 16-1941, they were: